 - The Bottom Line

-- This pack carries the weight very well and I am very impressed with this pack.
+- This pack carries the weight very well and I am very impressed.
 The biggest thing that I’ve noticed is that I only think about how much the pack weighs when I’m putting it on or taking it off.
-When it’s on my back, I’m not thinking it.
+When it’s on my back, I’m not thinking about it.
 In the past whenever I’ve carried more than 30 lbs, it seems that my pack is always a distraction.
-With my limited experience with the pack, I’m confident in saying that Katabatic Gear makes a high quality and well-designed product.
+With my experience this pack, as well as my Katabatic Flex 22 Quilt, I can confidently say that Katabatic makes some of the highest quality and well-designed gear out there.

 |Disclaimer: The products reviewed in this entry were provided to HikingGeek.com by Katabatic Gear.|